Quantum coherent three-terminal thermoelectrics: maximum efficiency at given power output: Achieving the two-terminal bound in a three-terminal system

 Conservation of electrical current gives $I_{\rm M} = -I_{\rm L}-I_{\rm R}$.
 As the only dependence on $V_i$ within $I_{\rm M}$, $J_{\rm M}$ and $P_{\rm gen}$ are in $I_i$, $J^{(i)}_{\rm M}$ and $P^{(i)}_{\rm gen}$, respectively, we have

 With some thought about the symmetries between L and R, we see that the derivatives have the following symmetries between L and R,

 We recall that Eqs.~(\ref{Eq:eps-2term}-\ref{Eq:symmetries-of-partials}) are all for an optimal pair of {\it two-terminal} systems.
 We now take the information in Eqs.~(\ref{Eq:eps-2term}-\ref{Eq:symmetries-of-partials}), and verify that they {\it also} give an optimal solution of the three-terminal problem.
-For this we note that the definition of $\eps_{0R}$ and $\eps_{0L}$ are the same in the two- and three-terminal problems, however the definition of $\eps_{1R}$ and $\eps_{1L}$ are different, with that for three-terminals being Eq.~(\ref{Eq:eps1}) and that for two-terminals being Eq.~(\ref{Eq:eps1-two-term}).
+For this we note that the definition of $\eps_{\rm 0R}$ and $\eps_{\rm 0L}$ are the same in the two- and three-terminal problems, however the definition of $\eps_{\rm 1R}$ and $\eps_{\rm 1L}$ are different, with that for three-terminals being Eq.~(\ref{Eq:eps1}) and that for two-terminals being Eq.~(\ref{Eq:eps1-two-term}).
 However, if we now take the symmetry relations in Eq.~(\ref{Eq:symmetries-of-partials}), we see that Eq.~(\ref{Eq:eps1}) reduces to Eq.~(\ref{Eq:eps1-two-term}).
 Thus, the solution of the optimization problem for a pair of two-terminal systems in Eqs.~(\ref{Eq:eps-2term}-\ref{Eq:symmetries-of-partials}), is {\it also} a solution of the optimization problem for the three-terminal problem.
 All currents are the same in the three-terminal system as in the pair of two-terminal systems, so the efficiency and power output are also the same.
 Finally, we note that this solution has $I_{\rm L}=-I_{\rm R}$, so it satisfies $I_{\rm M}=0$ as in Eq.~(\ref{Eq:IM=0}).
 Hence, we have shown that an optimal three-terminal system can be as good as a pair of optimal two-terminal systems.
 This is the third main conclusion of this work (after the two in the previous section).

 Combining this conclusion with the others, we find that the upper bound on efficiency at given power output is the same for a three-terminal system as for a pair of two terminal systems.
-This also means that the upper bound on the efficiency for a three-terminal machine with $N^{\rm min}_{\rm LM}\neq N^{\rm min}_{\rm RM}$ is that of an {\it equivalent} three-terminal machine with $N^{\rm min}_{\rm LM}= N^{\rm min}_{\rm RM}$.
-Here, we define an ``equivalent'' system as one with the same $N^{\rm min}_{\rm LM}+ N^{\rm min}_{\rm RM}$ (see Section~\ref{Sect:Optimization-procedure}).
-Indeed, it seems likely that the maximal efficiency is achieved for $N^{\rm min}_{\rm LM}= N^{\rm min}_{\rm RM}$, since this is probably the only case where the optimal efficiency with the constraint that $I_{\rm M}=0$ is as large as that without this constraint.

-We wish to make it clear that while we claim the optimal three-terminal system has no advantage over a pair of optimal two-terminal systems, this does not tell us in which geometry it is easier to engineer a system which is close to that optimal value.
+This means that the optimal three-terminal system has no advantage over a pair of optimal two-terminal systems, however it does not tell us in which geometry it is easier to engineer a system achieves (or gets close to) that optimum.